 Exhibition Title: Let There Be Light

-My paintings explore themes based on landscape, movement, and space.
+Mary's paintings explore themes inspired by landscape, movement and space,

-I try to grasp the moment before it vanishes, and to find structure and clarity in the maelstrom of existence.
+“Because it took me so long to get back into painting, it became a relief and an exhilirating release.
+I try to grasp the moment before it vanishes, and to find structure and clarity in the maelstrom of our existence .
+My collages attempt to reveal some of nature's underlying but fleeting symmetry “

 Exhibition Title: The 'Blooming' Start

-I am a self-taught artist who grew up in a small country town in rural NSW spending nights sketching or sewing.
-I love to mix beautiful bright bold colours with soft feminine designs which have masculine structured lines.
+Lisa is a self-taught artist who grew up in a small country town in rural NSW spending nights sketching or sewing.
+She loves to mix beautiful bright bold colours with soft feminine designs which have masculine structured lines.

-I have been interested in learning in doing large scale floral paintings for some time so in 2018 I attended a 2 day workshop that taught me how to paint using acrylic paints.
-Since then I have also learnt to use oil paints as a medium.
+Lisa has been interested in learning in doing large scale floral paintings for some time.
+In 2018 Lisa attended a 2 day workshop that taught her how to paint using acrylic paints.
+Since then she has also learnt to use oil paints as a medium.

-This is why I have named my body of work, The ‘Blooming’ Start, as it is a pivotal time to be opening up and showing our true inner beauty.
+Lisa has called this collection of works, The ‘Blooming’ Start, as it is a pivotal time for her opening and revealing her own inner beauty.

-The pieces I have chosen for this body of work are masculine in their structure while being soft, gentle and delicate to look at and natures beautiful play with colour shining through.
+The pieces Lisa has selected for this body of work are masculine in their structure, with a bold vibrant colour palette, but at the same time, being soft, gentle and delicate to observe.

-I believe that each piece is strong and well-grounded as if it knows its own true beauty and uniqueness resonating within me my journey over the past 12months.
+She believes that each piece is strong and well-grounded as if it knows its own true beauty.

 Exhibition Title: Insomnia